Heat Stress Laws & Regulations

 • Receiving education and training on recognizing and preventing heat-related illnesses

-Understanding and asserting these rights ensures that individuals can actively participate in their health and safety management.
+Understanding and asserting these rights ensures that individuals can actively participate in managing their health and safety.

 Recent Legislative Updates & Pending Bills